 Tell us how your film came about.

+Can you tell us about your working method?
 What was the atmosphere like on set?
-Any anecdotes to share?

-What did you learn while directing the film?
+What did you learn while making the film?

-What's your take on cinema in your country?
+What's your take on the Belgian film industry?